Incorrect permission assignment for critical resource

 Remediations

-• 0600 grants read and write access to the file's owner and is commonly used for files that need to be both read from and written to by the application.
+• 0600 for read and write access by the file's owner, suitable for files that the application needs to read from and write to.

 f, err := os.OpenFile("file.txt", os.O_CREATE|os.O_WRONLY, 0600)

-Regularly audit file permissions to ensure they adhere to the principle of least privilege.
+• Do regularly review and audit file permissions in your system to ensure they adhere to the principle of least privilege, minimizing the access level to what is strictly necessary for operational functionality.

 Associated CWE